 Gray water backflush

-This easy technique may be the solution if you’re at the campsite and run into a clogging problem.
+This easy technique may be the solution if you’re at the campsite and have a clogging problem.
 This technique works best for clogs at the flush valve of your black tank.
 I’ll do my best to describe it, but it will make sense when you watch the following video example.
-The good news is that you don’t need any additional equipment, just the sewer hose connected to your RV black water tank.
+The good news is that you don’t need additional equipment, just the sewer hose connected to your RV black water tank.

 This technique uses water from your gray tank to backflow into the black tank and removes the clog.
 It’s best to attempt this technique with two people.
-First, close the black tank gate valve when you notice that your black tank isn’t draining.
-Next, you will want to open up the greywater dump valve and fill the sewer hose with water from your grey tank.
-Next, as soon as the hose is full and before it drains into the sewer connection, lift the hose above the height of the gray water tank.
-Next, close the grey tank valve(s).
-Then, open the black tank valve with the hose still held up in the air.
+The first step is to close the black tank gate valve when you notice that your black tank isn’t draining.
+Next, you will want to open the greywater dump valve and fill the sewer hose with water from your grey tank.
+Next, as soon as the hose is full and before it drains into the sewer line connection, lift the hose above the height of the gray water tank.
+Next, close the grey tank valves.
+Then, open the black tank valve with the hose still in the air.
 This step will allow the water in the hose to flow up the outlet of the black tank, hopefully dislodging the clog.
 Once the water backflows into the black tank, quickly drop the hose to the ground.
 The force should be enough to suck the clog right out of the tank.
 If it doesn’t work the first time, you can repeat it until it does.

 Conclusion